OtheringBelonging/SCAGZoning/README.md

  3 | Non-Developable | ND

 ## About the Project
-This residential zoning data and analysis is part of the Othering &amp; Belonging Institute's broader research on [SCAG report](https://belonging.berkeley.edu), an effort to unpack the extent, dynamics, and drivers of racial segregation in the Bay Area.
+This residential zoning data and analysis is part of the Othering &amp; Belonging Institute's broader research on [Segregation](https://belonging.berkeley.edu/roots-structural-racism-2020), an effort to unpack the extent, dynamics, and drivers of racial segregation.

 Exclusionary, single-family zoning has long been cited as a driver for racial segregation.
-In order to examine the impact of single family zoning in the Bay Area, we gathered and categorized zoning shapefiles to measure the spatial distribution and extent of restricted single family zoning, specifically as a portion of total residential land use.
-In [SCAG report](https://belonging.berkeley.edu/), we used this residential zoning data to analyze measures of segregation against restricted single family zoning to show the role of zoning in driving segregation.
-We also used this residential zoning data to assess the characteristics of communities within and outside of restricted single family zoning in the Bay Area.
+In order to examine the impact of single family zoning in the Greater Los Angeles Area, we gathered and categorized zoning shapefiles to measure the spatial distribution and extent of restricted single family zoning, specifically as a portion of total residential land use.
+In [Single-Family Zoning in Greater Los Angeles Report](https://belonging.berkeley.edu/single-family-zoning-greater-los-angeles), we used this residential zoning data to analyze measures of segregation against restricted single family zoning to show the role of zoning in driving segregation.
+We also used this residential zoning data to assess the characteristics of communities within and outside of restricted single family zoning in the Greater Los Angeles Area.

 ## Methodology